-TOPIC REPORTING REQUIREMENT GRI 10 2 General Disclosures 102-1 Name of the organization 102-2 a.
-A description of the organization's activities. b.
-Primary brands, products and services, including an explanation of any products or services that are banned in certain markets.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 10 02 General Disclosures 102-1 Name of the organization AptarGroup, Inc. 102-2 a.
+A description of the organization's activities.b.
+Primary brands, products and services, including an explanation of any products or services that are banned in certain markets. a.
+AptarGroup 2020 Annual Report (PDF: pages 11-12) b.
+AptarGroup 2020 Annual Report (PDF: pages 11-14) Please see Chart 102-2 below for details about Aptar's global sales by market for 2020.
 102-3 a.
 Location of the organization's headquarters.
+Crystal Lake, Illinois, U.S.A.
 102-4 a.
 Number of countries where the organization operates, and the names of countries where it has significant operations and/or that are relevant to the topics covered in the report.
-102-5 a.
+AptarGroup 2020 Annual Report (PDF: page 24) 102-5 a.
 Nature of ownership and legal form.
-102-6 Markets served, including: i.
+AptarGroup 2020 Annual Report (PDF: page 9) 102-6 Markets served, including: i.
 Geographic locations where products and services are offered; ii.
 Sectors served; iii.
 Types of customers and beneficiaries.
-102-7 a.
-Scale of the organization, including: Total number of employees; Total number of operations; Total number of operations; Net sales (for private sector organizations) or net revenues (for public sector organizations); Total capitalization (for private sector organizations) broken down in terms of debt and equity; Quantity of products or services provided.
+AptarGroup 2020 Annual Report (PDF: pages 11-14) 102-7 a.
+Scale of the organization, including: i.
+Total number of employees; i.
+Total number of employees: 13,000 ii.
+We manufacture products in 49 locations, with 19 of those ii.
+Total number of operations;

+iii.
+Net sales (for private sector organizations) or

+broken down in terms of debt and equity;

+v.
+Quantity of products or services provided.